dimon-280894/simple-coin/doc/guide-startmany.md

 Close your QT Wallet.

-### Send 1000 DASH to New Addresses
+### Send 1000 GENTARIUM to New Addresses

-Send exactly 1000 DASH to each new address created above.
+Send exactly 1000 GENTARIUM to each new address created above.

 ### Create New Masternode Private Keys